 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
 Applications for the 2023 Creative Arts Fellowship program will open in March 2022.

 - The Creative Arts Fellowship, supported by the Friends of the National Library of Australia, is open to creative practitioners and artists, working professionally in any art form, to create new artistic work that is inspired by or using particular collections.
 Artists may be working in such fields as music, dance, theatre, visual arts, emerging, hybrid and experimental art forms.

 - The Creative Arts Fellowship for Australian Writing, supported by the Ray Mathew and Eva Kollsman Trust, aims to support writers to develop their creative ideas by immersing themselves in an aspect of the collections.

 The National Folk Fellowship, offered in partnership with the National Folk Festival, supports folk musicians, singers, dancers, poets, performance artists, or collector-performers to develop a project based on the Library’s original folklore and related collections, with a performance at the following National Folk Festival.
-Applications for the 2022 National Folk Fellowship program are now open, and will close at 1pm, Monday 16 August.
+Applications for the 2023 National Folk Fellowship program will open in March 2022.